softwareguru/airflowsummit-website/content/speakers/jens-scheffler/_index.md

 featured: true
 ---

-Jens Scheffler brings-in 25years of experience in IT industry as developer and architect for scale-out distributed systems.
-After working as an IT consultant in Automotive, Logistics and Aerospace industries he is working since 5 years for Bosch to automate testing workflows in the area of automated driving and assistance systems.
+Jens Scheffler has 25 years of experience in the IT industry as a developer and architect for scale-out distributed systems.
+Previously worked as an IT consultant in Automotive, Logistics, and Aerospace industries.
+Now, he has been at Bosch for 5 years working on automating testing workflows in the area of automated driving and assistance systems.